nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 2: If the user is on Windows, a `JFileChooser` dialog opens for the user to select files, with a ``FileFilter`` for PNG files only.
 Else, the user will be notified that it is not supported for Mac/Linux.

 Step 3: If a valid PNG file is chosen, the `File` path is recorded as a new `ProfilePicFilePath`.
-A new person is created with the updated path.
+A new client is created with the updated path.
 Else, it will throw an error message notifying of invalid file type.

 An activity diagram for this feature is as follows: